bytebase/bytebase.com-old/content/docs/en/settings/customize-workspace.md

 title: Customize your workspace with your own logo
 ---

-# Customize your workspace with your own logo

 For Team and Enterprise plans, you can customize your workspace with your own logo.
 To add logo to your workspace,

 1. Click `Settings` on the navigation bar.